exercism/python/exercises/linked-list/README.md

 ## Running the tests

-To run the tests, run the appropriate command below ([why they are different](https://github.com/pytest-dev/pytest/issues/1629#issue-161422224)):
+To run the tests, run `pytest linked_list_test.py`

-- Python 2.7: `py.test linked_list_test.py`
-- Python 3.4+: `pytest linked_list_test.py`

-Alternatively, you can tell Python to run the pytest module (allowing the same command to be used regardless of Python version):
+Alternatively, you can tell Python to run the pytest module:
 `python -m pytest linked_list_test.py`

 ### Common `pytest` options